 A major initiative of the Susquehanna Strong Comprehensive Campaign is the renovation of the UPMC Rehabilitation Institute at Williamsport.

-Susquehanna Health Foundation needs community support to help raise $3.5 million to initiate this project in 2021.
+Susquehanna Health Foundation needs community support to help raise $3.5 million to initiate this project.

 The west wing of UPMC Williamsport, built in 1962, currently houses our inpatient rehabilitation services.
 Over time this space has become outdated and does not allow us to provide an optimal patient and family experience.
 The current space also limits our ability to offer many new and innovative therapy options.